lemleysamantha/Project-one/README.md

 from sqlalchemy import create_engine, func

 ## Questions to Answer:

-1. How does the mileage affect the price of the used car?
-2. How does size of the car impact the price?
-3. How does the age of the car, condition and fuel type affect the price of the car?
+1. How does the age of the car, condition and fuel type affect the price of the car?
-4. Will this affect the overall demand for a used car in place of a new car for consumers?
+2. Will this affect the overall demand for a used car in place of a new car for consumers?

 ## Quick review of Steps to be taken:
 Data Cleaning: